I'm Honey!

 Self-care is of utmost importance when you are a spousal caregiver.

 Although he passed three years after I had retired, he had periods where he did not need nearly as much assistance.
 However, I still had to pick up some of the tasks my husband had previously handled.
 This included mowing the lawn, doing our taxes, and handling general home maintenance.
+For many wives, the commitment to caregiving can last for decades, requiring ongoing adaptation and resilience.

 Overall, my time as a caregiver was exhausting and stressful, often overwhelming, and challenging.
 But it was also deeply rewarding.
-I later learned that my experiences were similar to what other women who become spousal caregivers have experienced.
+I later learned that my experiences were similar to what other women who become spousal caregivers and wives have experienced.

 Health Risks for the Overwhelmed Spousal Caregiver

-For women 50+ still working, caregiving demands can become more than they can handle.
+For women 50+ still working, providing care can become more than they can handle.
 Coping with the workplace dynamics as a woman over fifty can be challenging enough.
 Then, when you add the stress of caregiving, some women end up retiring before they had intended to do so.
 Like a few women I have known, some will try to keep pushing themselves until they are about ready to drop.

 Honey Good with Sheldon "Shelly"Good